About Elk Rapids Town

 Jail & Inmate Records

-Individuals arrested anywhere in Antrim County are processed at Antrim County jail in Bellaire, which serves as the primary detention facility.
+Individuals arrested anywhere in Antrim County are processed at Antrim County jail in Bellaire, which is the primary detention facility.
 The booking process includes photographing and fingerprinting, and the sheriff's office maintains an inmate lookup service for the public.
 Visitation at the facility requires appointments and strict adherence to guidelines.
 Bond and bail procedures follow Michigan state law, allowing release under certain conditions.
 Information about recently arrested individuals can be obtained by contacting the sheriff's office directly.

 Arrest Records

 The Antrim County Sheriff's Office keeps arrest records for the entire county, including details of each arrest, charges filed, and personal information about those detained.
-Anyone seeking these records—whether residents or attorneys—can request them directly from the sheriff's office.
+Anyone seeking these records - whether residents or attorneys - can request them directly from the sheriff's office.
 Under the Michigan Freedom of Information Act (FOIA), the public has access to these documents, though certain details may be redacted to protect privacy.
 These records provide a thorough account of an individual's law enforcement encounters within Antrim County.

 Criminal Records